knightsUCF/CarRacing/Log.md

 - edit miles per hour display, perhaps convert to a meter to show a visual display, or just have the double digit number rounded in nice big letters.
 Make that look aesthetic.

+- make sure camera always returns to the cars center position, so the car through physics can't be knocked off the center of the screen

+- add the VoxelPlay clouds, some skies will have clouds, some will not, we can also color code the clouds, especially in neon glow futurewave settings

+- adding voxel style buildings, and lights to light them up in the darkness

+- add sounds of cows mooing when we drive past them

 # Cars Coming from Back of Player